Chart Color Schemes

 North Kellyville's residents boast exceedingly positive health performance metrics with very low prevalence of common health conditions across all age groups

-North Kellyville shows excellent health outcomes, with very low prevalence of common health conditions across all age groups.
-The rate of private health cover is exceptionally high at approximately 67% of the total population (14,796 people), compared to Greater Sydney's 60.6%.
+North Kellyville shows excellent health outcomes with very low prevalence of common conditions across all ages.
+Approximately 67% of its total population of 14,966 has private health cover, compared to Greater Sydney's 60.6%.
 Nationally, this figure stands at 55.3%.

 Frequently Asked Questions - Health